-- 1.4.
+- 1.3.
 Neighbourhood Plans were introduced in the Localism Act (2011) with the intention of giving communities direct power to develop a shared vision for their neighbourhood and shape the development of their local area.
-They provide a powerful set of tools for local people to ensure that they get the right types of development for their community where the ambition of the neighbourhood is aligned with the strategic needs and priorities of the wider local area. - 1.5.
+They provide a powerful set of tools for local people to ensure that they get the right types of development for their community where the ambition of the neighbourhood is aligned with the strategic needs and priorities of the wider local area. - 1.4.
 When adopted, the Neighbourhood Plan will have the same status as the Peterborough City Council Local Plan, becoming part of the 'development plan.'
 Decisions on planning applications must be determined in accordance with the development plan unless material considerations indicate otherwise.
-As such this Neighbourhood Plan will provide an important framework for how Werrington should develop in the coming years. - 1.6.
+As such this Neighbourhood Plan will provide an important framework for how Werrington should develop in the coming years. - 1.5.
 It should be noted, however, that national policy stipulates that Neighbourhood Plans should not promote less development than is set out in the Local Plan or undermine its strategic priorities.
 As such, the Peterborough Local Plan will set a level of growth that will occur within Werrington and the Neighbourhood Plan cannot prevent that.
-Werrington Neighbourhood Plan acknowledges the need to support the levels of growth and spatial strategy proposed through the Local Plan. - 1.7.
+Werrington Neighbourhood Plan acknowledges the need to support the levels of growth and spatial strategy proposed through the Local Plan. - 1.6.
 The Neighbourhood Plan can create a suite of policies that complements existing local, national, and strategic planning policy, to provide additional detail and subtlety that reflect the special characteristics of Werrington that cannot reasonably be addressed by higher-level policy.
-It can also help to secure the infrastructure that is needed to support growth and protect areas, facilities and services that are most important to the community. - 1.8.
+It can also help to secure the infrastructure that is needed to support growth and protect areas, facilities and services that are most important to the community. - 1.7.
 The process which Neighbourhood Plans need to follow is set down in statute by the Neighbourhood Planning Regulations.
 These regulations specify a series of stages and tests to ensure the validity and conformance of the Neighbourhood Plan.
 The process that Werrington Area Forum has followed in developing the Werrington Neighbourhood Plan is set out below.
-The Plan also needs to ensure that it meets the requirements of the Neighbourhood Planning Regulations, and this will be set out in the 'Basic Conditions Statement.' - 1.9 Consulting Statutory Stakeholders on this draft Plan is a statutory requirement of the neighbourhood planning process, and the consultation period must be open for at least 6 weeks.
-However, opportunities to make representations are open throughout the Plan preparation process.
+The Plan also needs to ensure that it meets the requirements of the Neighbourhood Planning Regulations, and this is set out in the 'Basic Conditions Statement.'